-Isolating after a positive covid-19 test?
+Isolating after a positive coronavirus test?
 The CDC says you can still vote in person.

 “Voters have the right to vote, regardless of whether they are sick or in quarantine,” the CDC says on their website.
 Under federal law, turning someone away from a polling site is considered illegal and an act of voter intimidation.

-The new guideline could add another layer of tension for those voting in person on Election Day, as some states prepare the National Guard for potential post-election unrest — all in the middle of the worst public health crisis in a century.
+The guideline could add another layer of tension for those voting in person on Election Day, as some states prepare the National Guard for potential post-election unrest — all in the middle of the worst public health crisis in a century.

 But for Americans who recently learned they have covid-19, voting in person might be their only option.
 Those who received their test results in the past few days, as reported by The Washington Post’s Neena Satija, already missed deadlines to request an absentee ballot in most states.

 This was the case of Georgia Gov. Brian Kemp (R), who was quarantining after having close contact with Rep. Drew Ferguson (R), who tested positive last Friday, as reported by the Atlanta Journal-Constitution.
-Kemp had requested an absentee ballot that same day, but it was unlikely that it would arrive in the mail on time.
+Kemp had requested an absentee ballot that same day, but it was unlikely it would arrive in the mail on time.

 Had the CDC not updated its guidelines on Sunday, Kemp would not have been able to vote in person without violating the coronavirus guidelines from the CDC’s Atlanta office, according to the Journal-Constitution.

 The CDC does recommend that those infected or exposed to covid-19 wear a mask to the polls.
-But the rules on pandemic safety at polling sites vary widely from state-to-state and depend on the decisions of local elections officials.
+But the rules on pandemic safety at polling sites vary widely from state to state and depend on the decisions of local elections officials.
 Some states with mask mandates have exempted polling places from the rules altogether.

 In the West Texas town of Big Spring, a couple told The Post in a report published on Sunday that they were the only people wearing masks when casting their vote at the county courthouse.
-But another woman who voted at her neighborhood community center in central Houston told Post reporters that each poll worker sat at separate tables, with enough distance and shielded by plexiglass.
+But another woman who voted at her neighborhood community center in central Houston told Post reporters each poll worker sat at separate tables, with enough distance and shielded by plexiglass.

 The CDC’s new guidelines also ask sick voters and those in quarantine to stay at least six feet away from others at polling sites, to wash their hands or use hand sanitizer before and after voting, and not to wipe down any voting equipment unless asked to do so.